onedevapp/Unity_GameGuard_Android/.github/README.md

 guardBuiler.BlockDualOrCloneSpaceApps(bool block)
 ```

-### Verify if app is being run in an emulator
+### Verify if app is running in an emulator
-Emulators are mostly widley used to hack the games.
+Emulators are most widley used to hack the games.
 <br>

+Note:
-Note: Disabling Emulator might leads to Users loss, since few percentage of users actually enjoys playing the emulators than the actual device.
-Also this will not detect most of the emulators or the newest one.
+* Disabling Emulator might leads to users loss, since few percentage of users actually enjoys playing in the emulators than the actual device.
+* Uses [Android-Emulator-Detection](https://github.com/reveny/Android-Emulator-Detection.git) library by [reveny](https://github.com/reveny) to detect emulator
 <br>

 ```C#